saidvandeklundert/saidvandeklundert.github.io/_posts/2020-3-16-saltstack-overview.md

 ### Configuration management:

-Salt is well suited to act as a configuration management system.
-This is because Salt:
-- can interface with a plethora of systems (Linux, Windows, Juniper, Cisco, ESXi and more)
-- interfaces with other external systems, or can easily be made to do so (Vault, Netbox, databases and more)
-- offers you easy ways to plug in Python libraries to overcome configuration challenges
-- gives you granular control as well as ways to abstract complexity and work on a different layers
+Salt gives you granular control as well as ways to abstract complexity and work on a different layers.
+On a practical level, Salt can interface with a plethora of systems.
+You can use SaltStack to manage Linux, Windows, Juniper, Cisco, ESXi and much more.
+Additionally, SaltStack can interface with other external systems in order to pull in whatever data is needed for you configuration efforts.

 ### Orchestration and automation:

-SaltStack’s capabilities for remote execution and configuration management can be further extended with the ability to orchestrate the order in which events are to take place.
-This can be an orchestrated series of events that is initiated whenever a user runs an orchestration state, or a certain series of events that take place as a reaction to something happening on a system.
+Salt has the ability to orchestrate the order in which events are to take place.
 An example of what you could orchestrate with Salt is the following:
 - Extend an IP-Fabric consisting of routers and switches to a Linux server
 - Install Docker engine on said server
 - Start different containers that offer microservices in a specific order